Defining Identity Crime

 - Changing or installing internet security

-What can you do if you're victim of identity crime:
+What can you do if you are victim of identity crime:

-If you've been a victim of Identity theft, contact police on 131 444 and make a report.
+If you've been a victim of Identity theft, contact police on 131 444 for further advice and assistance.

 You should also contact your financial institution.